YeOldeDM/lets-godot-roguelike/posts/step-5-tilefamily.md

 Last time, we created all the tools we need to give our game a randomly-generated dungeon.
 In this step, we're going to jazz up our map a little to include random varients of commonly-themed tiles.
 We are also going to download and utilize a plugin to help us get through a lot of the grunt work we'll be putting ourselves up against.
 After the last step, this one should feel quick and easy, so let's get right to it!

 ## We Need a Bigger Boat, and by Boat I mean Tileset
-**The first thing we want to do is expand upon our current tileset.
+What I'm trying to say is we need to expand upon our current tileset.
+I tried to come up with a witty title for this section, but fudge it!
+We have a game to make here.
 The paltry two tiles we're using have served their purpose well, but it is their time to go.

-**So far we've only been using two tiles; one for floors and one for walls.
+So far we've only been using two tiles; one for floors and one for walls.
 This works well for quickly giving us a visual description of a cell's state (wall or floor).
 This looks dull though, and our source graphics library gives us a great deal of wall and floor textures to work with.
+The temptation is too great to supress anymore...
 If you look at the contents of `/dc-dngn/wall/` and `dc-dngn/floor/` you'll notice that many of the tiles are one of a handful of similar-looking textures which are all variations of some common theme; The textures are meant to be used together.

-**Open `res://core/Map/Tiles_edit.tscn`.
+A "Texture Family", if you will.

+Time to get to work.
+Open `res://core/Map/Tiles_edit.tscn`.
 Delete tile sprite nodes under the base node.

 ### Get All The Graphix!